BehaviorTree/btcpp_website/versioned_docs/version-3.8/intro.md

 It is designed to be flexible, easy to use and fast.

-Even if our main use-case is __robotics__, you can use this library to build __AI for games__, or to replace Finite State Machines in you application.
+Even if our main use-case is __robotics__, you can use this library to build __AI for games__, or to replace Finite State Machines in your application.

 __BehaviorTree.CPP__ has many interesting features, when compared to other implementations:

 - It makes __asynchronous Actions__, i.e. non-blocking routines, a first-class citizen.
-- Trees are created at run-time, using am __interpreted language__ (based on XML).
+- Trees are created at run-time, using an __interpreted language__ (based on XML).
 - It includes a __logging/profiling__ infrastructure that allows the user to visualize, record, replay and analyze state transitions.
-- You can link staticaly your custom TreeNodes or convert them into plugins which are loaded at run-time.
+- You can link statically your custom TreeNodes or convert them into plugins which are loaded at run-time.